 Our room was a Clubhouse Deluxe Double Queen Suite with a separate living room.
 The front desk texted as soon as we entered our room to make sure our accommodations were perfect and to see if we needed anything.
 We found everything just to our liking and the beds to be extra comfortable.
-There was coffee and a mini-refrigerator, along with very nice toiletries and soaps.
+There were coffee and a mini-refrigerator, along with very nice toiletries and soaps.

 Bicycle or walk around the island on the bike trails

 The bicycle trails are so inviting as you ride along the coasts and among huge live oak trees that shade you while you pedal through the ocean breezes.
 Cruise around on the 23 miles of trails, which include five different trails, 2 miles of Ocean Views, 3.5 miles of Glimpses of Golf Courses, 4.6 miles of Historic District, 8.5 miles of North Loop, mostly along the coast, and 6.2 miles of the South Loop.
 There are three places on the island to rent bicycles and tricycles of all types, including two- and four-person bikes.
 Download a map at http://Jekyllisland.com

 Plan a photoshoot on Driftwood beach

 Driftwood Beach, at the northern shore, is the perfect place for your family beach photos.
 Huge trees and branches are washed onto the shore at this tree graveyard give the appearance of an entirely different landscape.
 The constant erosion of the beach creates a landscape of preserved, fallen trees.
 I can see that my grandchildren would love playing on this natural playground.
 I had to climb a few trees myself.

 It’s no wonder that portions of “The Walking Dead” were filmed here.
 I found myself looking around the largest trees just to make sure no zombies were left behind.

 Spend a morning or afternoon at the Georgia Sea Turtle Center